540pd/Resources-for-data-scientist/R/Data_Science_Specialization_by_Johns_Hopkins_on_Coursera/README.md

 ### Data Science Specialization

-These are the lecture slides for course materials for the Johns Hopkins Data Science Specialization on Coursera.
+These are the lecture slides of course materials for the Johns Hopkins Data Science Specialization on Coursera.

 https://www.coursera.org/specialization/jhudatascience/1